Broken Bay Customs Station At Barrenjoey

 Captain William Henry Champion was then the head Customs Officer from 1891-1903, his wife and ten year old daughter sharing the 'postmistress' duties.
 His wife, through Duguld Thomson, MP, was appointed to Pymble Post office on the Captains retirement in 1903.

 CHAMPION. —March 10, 1906, at Royal Prince Alfred Hospital, Captain William Henry Champion, late of Barrenjoey, Broken Bay, aged 71 years.
 Family Notices.
 (1906, March 12).
 The Sydney Morning Herald(NSW : 1842 - 1954), p.
 6. Retrieved from http://nla.gov.au/nla.news-article147582

-Barrenjoey Lighthouse, ca. 1900-1910, Image No: a116418, courtesy State Library of NSW; Mona Vale Library Image's state this is circa 1890 and Captain William Champion is gentleman to right of this sepia photo.
+Barrenjoey Lighthouse, ca. 1900-1910, Image No: a116418, courtesy State Library of NSW; Mona Vale Library Image's state this is circa 1890 and Captain William Champion is gentleman with the hat on to right of this sepia photo.

 Further threads point to a Hawkesbury river association in Mr Frank Eckman, anoither Customs Station Officer of this last period.
 He married the daughter of a renowned captain.
 The Eckman's also lost a loved one at Barrenjoey;